-The Company has entered into royalty arrangements with two parties whereby the Company owes low- to mid-single digit royalty percentages related to revenue that is derived pursuant to in-licensed technologies.
+The Company has entered into royalty arrangements whereby the Company owes low- to mid-single digit royalty percentages related to revenue that is derived pursuant to in-licensed technologies.
+These royalties are calculated as a percent of revenue or on a per component basis, depending on the arrangement.
 Royalty obligations are expensed when incurred or over the minimum royalty periods and have not been material.